1. Blog

 • Price per panel

-In our opinion, the most comprehensive method for pricing solar panels is the gross cost.
+In our expert opinion, the most effective and accurate method for pricing solar panels is the gross cost.
 Let’s explain why and then discuss each pricing model in detail.

-A lot of work goes into ensuring that you can safely turn on your solar power system–much more than simply attaching solar panels to your roof.
+A lot of work goes into ensuring that you can safely turn on your solar power system–the process is much more involved than simply attaching solar panels to your roof.
 The gross or total cost of solar panels will typically encompass everything you need to lawfully turn your system on before financial incentives, such as the Federal Solar Tax Credit, are applied.

-Yes—that’s right.
-You cannot lawfully install or power on your system without getting permission from the “authority having jurisdictions” (AHJs) for your area, which are often government entities.
-Other entities requiring permission may include your local building department and utility company, though the specifics will vary by location.
+Yes, that's right: you cannot lawfully install or power on your solar system without getting permission from the “authority having jurisdictions” (AHJs) for your area, which are typically government entities.
+Other entities requiring permission may include your local building department and utility company, though the specifics vary by location.
 If your home is part of a homeowners association or HOA, there may be additional approvals required.

 • System design and engineering